MarkTension/portfolio_react_spruce/src/markdowns/27_webgpu-actin-locomotion.md

 ### Spatial lookup via textures

 The classic bottleneck in particle simulations is neighbor-finding.
 Rather than building spatial hash tables, we use the GPU's texture hardware directly.
 Each frame, every segment writes its ID into a 2D index texture at its position.
 Lookups become O(1): to find what's near a point, just sample the texture.
 Toroidal wrapping handles boundaries.
+This is the same stigmergic trick I leaned on to get [an order of magnitude more boids](/blog/order-of-magnitude-boids), where agents wrote to a texture instead of reading the global agent buffer.
+Keeping all these fields manageable came down to texture arrays, which I wrote up separately in [minimizing WGSL texture plumbing](/blog/minimizing-wgsl-texture-plumbing).

 A second set of texture layers tracks steric density: How crowded each region is with monomers, polymers, or membrane.
 These fields are Gaussian-blurred each frame, which makes particles repel each other at short range without explicit pairwise force calculations.